-With the completion of the Option Agreement with Cephalon, Inc. for LupuzorTM, the Group achieved a profitable position for the first time with profit for the year of £4.7m.
-Research and development expenditure was £2.8m while administrative expenses were £1.8m.
+With the completion of the license agreement with Cephalon for LupuzorTM, the Group recorded profit before taxation of £9.1m for the year building on the profit of £4.9m recorded in 2008.
+Royalty expense of £4.2m is payable to the CNRS on revenues arising from the LupuzorTM agreement.
+Research and development expenditure was £4m while administrative expenses were £4.9m.
 Research and development expenditure has risen in line with the progression of the Group's assets, in particular the Phase IIb trial of LupuzorTM.
-Administrative expenditure increased slightly from previous years in line with expectations.
+Administrative expenditure increased from previous years in line with expectations and due to exchange rate movement during the year.
 The Group continues to adopt International Financial Reporting Standards (IFRS) as its primary accounting basis.

 In previous years, IFRS2, relating to share-based payments has had an impact on the Group's results.
-While no new options were granted in 2008, there is a charge in the accounts of £97,730 which represents the current year charge for options previously granted.
+New options were granted in February 2009, and there is a charge in the accounts of £229,169 which represents the current year charge for the 2009 options and for those previously granted.
 This is purely a notional amount stipulated by IFRS2 (and calculated using a statistical model) as a result of granting the options.
-A further £153,961 is due to be charged in the following years accounts under IFRS2, being the remainder of the fair value charge.
+A further £360,220 is due to be charged in next years accounts under IFRS2, being the remainder of the fair value charge.